wavid-b/Wavid-Bowman_Professional/Team/Data Driven Humanities Research Group/README.md

 Further work:
-	Preprocessing almost complete - need to optimize and integrate into app Start on supervised clusering using sklearn and cltk together
+	Preprocessing almost complete - need to optimize and integrate into app Starting on supervised clusering using sklearn and cltk together

 File formatting: